What is delayed or retarded ejaculation?

 Can delayed ejaculation be cured?

-Delayed ejaculation, also known as retarded ejaculation, is a frustrating and trying condition for both partners.
+Delayed ejaculation, also known as retarded ejaculation, is a frustrating and trying sexual disorder for both partners.

 With some expert help and a determination to persist with therapy, it is possible to defeat it.